-Among the most complex acquisitions of your company is your employees’ minds – but they come with no instruction manuals, no easy-to-read blueprints!
-As a manager, one of your responsibilities might be to mentor and/or coach these minds, yet you may find yourself compelled to either guess at what drives them or homogenize your tactics so they apply to and appeal to almost anyone.
+Your company's most complex acquisitions are your employees’ minds – but they come with no instruction manuals, no easy-to-read blueprints!
+As a manager, one of your responsibilities might be to mentor and/or coach these minds.
+Yet, you may find yourself compelled to either guess at what drives them or homogenize your tactics, so they apply to and appeal to almost anyone.
 These methods accomplish little and often do far more harm than good.

-To be an effective mentor or coach, you need to listen carefully and read between the lines when employees speak to consciously key in to subtle clues about how each one is wired.
-While the matter is arguable, most experts agree that mentoring and coaching are two distinct management tactics, each requiring a unique focus, role, and personal return.
+To be an effective mentor or coach, you must listen carefully and read between the lines when employees speak to consciously key in to subtle clues about how each one is wired.
+While the matter is arguable, most experts agree that mentoring and coaching are two distinct management tactics requiring a unique focus, role, and personal return.

 |Personal Return||Mutual learning||Improved skills|

-When assuming the role of mentor, your focus needs to be on fostering the individual growth of your employee.
-Be prepared to take on a fairly high level of personal involvement with your mentee, as you’ll be offering career guidance and giving advice but probably in an informal, supportive and encouraging manner.
+When assuming the role of mentor, your focus needs to be on fostering your employee's individual growth.
+Be prepared to take on a fairly high level of personal involvement with your mentee, as you’ll be offering career guidance and giving advice but probably in an informal, supportive, and encouraging manner.
 Your objective is not to develop your subject in any one particular area of technical expertise, but to hone his or her existing skills – the ultimate goal being to enable that person to function effectively in a wide range of business situations.
-You should have no agenda and your job is to act mainly as a sounding board and give advice; keep in mind that your employee is still free to pick and choose what he/she does.
+You should have no agenda, and your job is to act mainly as a sounding board and give advice; keep in mind that your employee is still free to pick and choose what he/she does.

 Are you a charismatic people person who’s mentoring a serious-minded introvert?
-If so, tone down your approach, harness some of your free-spirited enthusiasm and force yourself to be succinct and focused when speaking; otherwise your words may fall on inattentive ears and result in mutually disconcerting frustration.
-Conversely, when you’re the more staid personality who’s assisting a very gregarious individual, you’ll need to reverse the tactics, breathe some life into your words, stay upbeat and sound enthusiastic in order to maintain your mentee’s interest.
+If so, tone down your approach, harness some of your free-spirited enthusiasm, and force yourself to be succinct and focused when speaking; otherwise, your words may fall on inattentive ears and result in mutually disconcerting frustration.
+Conversely, when you’re the more staid personality who’s assisting a very gregarious individual, you’ll need to reverse the tactics, breathe some life into your words, stay upbeat, and sound enthusiastic to maintain your mentee’s interest.

 If the thought of adapting your communication style makes you uncomfortable, fear not!
-Mentors needn’t outrank their mentee, they simply must be more experienced; therefore, any well-seasoned employee can serve as a mentor to one of your employees.
-Consider assigning the task of mentoring to a peer who might be similar to your mentee in personality and able to easily trade thoughts, information and ideas about best practices.
-A mentoring experience is typically reciprocal, one that allows mutual learning that benefits the mentee and the mentor equally!
+Mentors needn’t outrank their mentees; they must be more experienced; therefore, any well-seasoned employee can serve as a mentor to one of your employees.
+Consider assigning the task of mentoring to a peer who might be similar to your mentee in personality and able to easily trade thoughts, information, and ideas about best practices.
+A mentoring experience is typically reciprocal, allowing mutual learning that benefits the mentee and the mentor equally!

 While a mentor’s focus is on enhancing the employee’s all-around growth as an individual, a coach focuses on performance growth.
-In this case, there is an agenda and that may be, for example, to improve the skills of an employee who is not working to full potential.
-Coaching calls for critiques, evaluations and an accurate understanding of an employee’s personal strengths and weaknesses.
+In this case, there is an agenda, which may be, for example, to improve an employee who is not working to full potential.
+Coaching calls for critiques, evaluations, and an accurate understanding of an employee’s personal strengths and weaknesses.
 This, however, can make a coaching relationship much more vulnerable than one that is mentoring; it requires a very high level of mutual respect and, often, some confidentiality.
-Coaches need to know not just the personality of their employee, but, perhaps even more importantly, their behavioral traits, habits and typical inclinations; without this information, bad decisions, inaccurate assumptions and inappropriate training techniques may be utilized.
+Coaches need to know not just the personality of their employees, but, perhaps even more importantly, their behavioral traits, habits, and typical inclinations; without this information, bad decisions, inaccurate assumptions, and inappropriate training techniques may be utilized.

 As an example, consider the case of manager Donna and employee Mark.
-Mark is a fairly new salesperson at a well known insurance agency.
-His job performance has been uneven, some weeks impressive, other times, weak .
-After a few confidential discussions about ways to build consistency in his sales, Donna agrees to Mark’s request and decides to coach him on sales strategies.
+Mark is a fairly new salesperson at a well-known insurance agency.
+His job performance has been uneven, some weeks impressive, other times, weak.
+After a few confidential discussions about building consistency in his sales, Donna agrees to Mark’s request and decides to coach him on sales strategies.

-Because she’s unsure of where Mark’s shortfall lies, Donna decides to utilize general, broad-based coaching techniques.
-Unfortunately, her time and effort go unrewarded when Mark still fails to consistently meet his quotas.
+Because she’s unsure of where Mark’s shortfall lies, Donna utilizes general, broad-based coaching techniques.
+Unfortunately, her time and effort go unrewarded when Mark still fails to meet his quotas consistently.
 What happened?
-Donna lost sight of the fact that different people need different coaching strategies; if she had taken the time to accurately assess Mark’s innate assets and liabilities, she could have keyed in to them quickly and based her strategies around them, thus greatly improving his chances for success.
+Donna lost sight that different people need different coaching strategies; if she had taken the time to assess Mark’s innate assets and liabilities accurately, she could have keyed in to them quickly and based her strategies around them, thus greatly improving his chances for success.

 One of the most common mistakes managers make today is to have unrealistic expectations of their employees.
-Your reserved, pragmatic salesperson is not going to persuade prospects by instilling excitement about your insurance products, but he or she may make a sale by underlining the facts, giving potential insureds logical, inarguable reasons to purchase, and functioning mainly as a resource for questions.
+Your reserved, pragmatic salesperson is not going to persuade prospects by instilling excitement about your insurance products.
+Still, he or she may make a sale by underlining the facts, giving potential insureds logical, inarguable reasons to purchase, and functioning mainly as a resource for questions.